-Securing Digital Transformation requires Zero Trust
+Securing digital transformation requires Zero Trust

-Organizations are embracing digital transformation to manage continuous business environment changes such as Shifting business models and partnerships, technology trends or regulatory, geopolitical, and cultural forces.
+Organizations are embracing digital transformation to manage continuous business environment changes such as Shifting business models and partnerships, technology trends, or regulatory, geopolitical, and cultural forces.

-Our vision on security is implementing a Zero Trust approach to alleviate these challenges and enable the new normal of working anywhere, with anyone, at any time.
+Our vision for security is implementing a Zero Trust approach to alleviate these challenges and enable the new normal of working anywhere, with anyone, at any time.
 It is the essential security strategy for today’s reality.

 Zero Trust is a proactive, integrated approach to security across all layers of the digital estate that explicitly and continuously verifies every transaction, asserts least privilege, and relies on intelligence, advanced detection, and real-time response to threats.